mdhorne/Night-time_lights_Electrification/README.md

 	conda activate geo37
 	jupyter notebook

+The folder contains:
+1) A Jupyter Notebook file, Night-time_light_correction.ipnyb, containing the main program
-The folder contains 3 Jupyter Notebook files (.ipnyb) and one Python file for secondary functions (.py).
+2) Two Python files, raster_manipulation.py and files_creation.py, for secondary functions
+3) Geometry files for Belgium as an example (gadm36_BEL_0)

-### 1-Google_Earth_Engine_processing
+### Night-time_light_correction

-Open 1-Google_Earth_Engine_processing.ipynb by clicking on it through the Jupyter interface.
+Open Night-time_light_correction.ipynb by clicking on it through the Jupyter interface.

 You can navigate through the code and execute selected cells with code by pressing 'shift + enter'.